k-bx/mockstar/docs/index.rst

 Mockstar -- Declarative Mocking Like a Rockstar!
 ================================================

-Mockstar is a small enhance on top of `Mock
+Mockstar is a small enhancement on top of `Mock
 <http://www.voidspace.org.uk/python/mock/mock.html>`_ library that
 gives you declarative way to write your unit-tests.